Cool Alternative Transportation Methods to Reduce Air Pollution

-Natural sources: Volcanic eruption and wildfires produce carbon dioxide, carbon monoxide, and other polluting gases.
+Natural sources: Volcanic eruptions and wildfires produce carbon dioxide, carbon monoxide, and other polluting gases.

-Burning of Fossil Fuels: A lot of factories process various fossils while they are producing products.
-Usually, these companies have a large chimney so they can take the smoke out of the building.
+Burning of fossil fuels: A lot of factories process various fossils while they are producing products.
+Usually, these companies have large chimneys so they can take the smoke out of the building.
 They release a large amount of carbon monoxide, hydrocarbons, organic compounds, and chemicals into the air thereby depleting the quality of air.

 Consumerism: Most of us think that there is nothing wrong with ordering new t-shirts every second month or going to the mall to buy something we kind of like.
 Yet, each order we submit triggers a set of events, all of them harmful to the environment.
-When an order is submitted this means that someone needs to deliver the item, thus drive to your place; The order means that the factory needs to produce a replacement; When your consumption is higher this also means that you have more waste.
+When an order is submitted this means that someone needs to deliver the item, thus drive to your place.
+Ordering means that the factory needs to produce a replacement.
+Additionally, when your consumption is higher this also means that you have more waste.